meng1994412/Advanced_Mechatronics/HW13/README.md

 As we can see from the results, with sensitivity value 0 (high sensitivity), the app detects lots of green objects or shapes, which many of them are not even green objects or shapes in the reality.
 With sensitivity value 50 (moderate sensitivity), the app detects green object, the ALIENWARE slogen, decently and resonably.
 With sensitivity value 100 (low sensitivity), the app does not detect any green objects or shapes.

-Here is a demo for how the app works:
+Here is a demo for how the app works (with adjustable sensitivity) on a RAZER mouse box:

 ![demo1](https://github.com/meng1994412/ChenyangMeng_ME433_2018/blob/master/HW13/Result/demo.gif)